 There are any number of other aspects worthy of derision, but I’ll just mention these in passing.
-The way the alien craft contains very clearly terrestrial dials with Earthly numbers (below).
+The way the alien craft contains very clearly terrestrial dials with Earthly numbers (above).
 The shot of the hyper-secure crash site, where you can see a kid playing in the background, oblivious to the camera.
 The tactics of the army [or, at least, the single-digit number of soldiers we get here] against the monster: even though attacking across open ground, they bunch up into an area no larger than an elevator, so that it can gobble them up as well.
 Gratuitous, and apparently serious, use of the word “hootenanny,” followed by offensive use of a guitar, the likes of which would not be seen again until Animal House.
 The way the hero and heroine invite the hero’s best friend over, simply it seems in order to make out in front of him.
 The fat guy who bears an odd resemblance to Harry Knowles, and is tripped up by some pesky river-bed gravel.

 The weird thing is, there is actually the potential for a half-decent movie here.
 The creature is very different from most aliens of the time, and its purpose here – absorb humans to find out their weaknesses, so it can transmit them back to its home planet as data for a future invasion – is inventive too.
 It’s the kind of movie begging for a remake, perhaps with a nod to how the original was actually government disinformation, designed to cover up a real incident by creating a target of ridicule.
 However, I am fairly sure I came up with better ways to use a concept like this when I was writing stories aged seven or so.
 You can see why the MST3K crowd pounced on it, but it’s one of those cases where there’s not really much more they need add: the film’s insane stupidity doesn’t need much in the way of commentary.
 Not that, of course, this stopped us adding our own.